jamiegiuliano/most_haunted_cli/README.md

-# MostHauntedCli
+# MostHauntedCliGem

-CLI Gem for viewing the most haunted locations in America and Canada.
-This Ruby Gem provides a CLI for locating the most haunted locations in America and Canada as well as their in-depth descriptions.
-This gem allows the user to find these locations by their State or from a list of the top 10 Most Haunted Locations in America and Canada.
+CLI Gem for viewing the most haunted locations in America.This Ruby Gem provides a CLI for locating the most haunted locations in America as well as their in-depth descriptions.
+This gem allows the user to find these locations by their State or from a list of the top 10 Most Haunted Locations in America.
 Once a location is selected a description is displayed.

 ## Installation